hamdivazim/WeatherPlot/README.md

 # WeatherPlot
-A program that can plot rain predictions using matplotlib and open-meteo.
+A Jupyter Notebook that can plot rain predictions using matplotlib and open-meteo.

 <img src="https://github.com/hamdivazim/WeatherPlot/raw/main/screenshot.png">